-Gasing Hill is an excellent place for family outings and activities while simultaneously appreciating nature’s beauty and spiritually listening to the earth’s melody.
+Gasing Hill is an excellent place for family outings and activities while appreciating nature’s beauty and spiritually listening to the earth’s melody.
 Visitors are from all walks of life, colors, young and old, even mother cradling babies and seniors walking with their dogs.

 Gasing Hill has multiple entrances.
-The main entrance is located off Jalan Gasing of Petaling Jaya, with a simple archway.
+The main entrance is off Jalan Gasing of Petaling Jaya, with a simple archway.
 The other two are at the Kuala Lumpur side of the hill, referred to as the back entrance.
 There are a few smaller trails that lead to some tar roads.

 a.
 The Main Bukit Gasing Entrance- The Archway (GPS: 3.095368, 101.656155)